Lufthansa pilots on strike for fourth straight day

-FRANKFURT Pilots at Lufthansa (LHAG.DE) staged a fourth straight day of walkouts on Saturday, grounding almost half of the German airline's lucrative long-haul flights in a protracted row over early retirement benefits and cost cuts.
+FRANKFURT, March 21 Pilots at Lufthansa staged a fourth straight day of walkouts on Saturday, grounding almost half of the German airline's lucrative long-haul flights in a protracted row over early retirement benefits and cost cuts.

-Lufthansa canceled 74 of a total 160 long-haul connections scheduled for Saturday, affecting about 20,000 passengers.
+Lufthansa cancelled 74 of a total 160 long-haul connections scheduled for Saturday, affecting about 20,000 passengers, and said it was scrapping almost 60 percent of cargo flights.

-A few short and medium-distance flights were canceled too, due to the knock-on effect of a strike on Friday, a spokesman said.
-Cargo traffic was affected on Saturday as well, although 15 of 18 flights still took off on time, he added.

-Lufthansa hopes traffic will largely get back to normal on Sunday, although a few long-haul flights could be canceled as a result of Saturday's walkouts, the spokesman said.

 The airline wants to cut spending to levels nearer those of its rivals.
-It is being squeezed by budget firms Ryanair (RYA.I) and easyJet (EZJ.L) on European routes and by airlines such as Turkish (THYAO.IS) and Emirates [EMIRA.UL] on long-haul flights.
+It is being squeezed by budget firms Ryanair and easyJet on European routes and by airlines such as Turkish and Emirates on long-haul flights.

 Strikes cost it more than 200 million euros ($214 million) in lost operating profit last year, and losses are mounting again as pilots hold their 15th walkout since last April.